Chirag-ahir/SFC-Preparation/README.md

 What is object?<br>
 Objects are database tables that allow you to store data specific to your organization.

-[Table in DB represent as a object for SFC]
+- [Table in DB represent as a object for SFC]
-[Column in table represent as a field for SFC]
+- [Column in table represent as a field for SFC]
-[Row is table represnt as a record for SFC]
+- [Row is table represnt as a record for SFC]

 What is a standard object?<br>
 Standard objects are objects that are included with Salesforce.
 Common business objects like Account, Contact, Lead, and Opportunity are all standard objects.

 What is a custom object?<br>
-Custom objects are objects that you create to store information that’s specific to your company or industry.
+Custom objects are objects that you create to store information that’s specific to your company or organization.
 For DreamHouse, D’Angelo wants to build a custom Property object that stores information about the homes his company is selling.

 What is lightning object creator?<br>
 Lightning Object Creator can automatically map spreadsheet columns to fields and create relationships between objects.
 Lightning Object Creator can be used to create a custom object from a spreadsheet and import records at the same time.